Gouvernathor/layeredimage2/README.rst

   However, the non-auto "blue" attribute would be matched with the "eileen_blue" image, not "eileen_token_blue".

-  As a result, if an "eileen_token_blue" image is defined, it would only be part of the layeredimage if ``attribute blue`` was not written in the group.
-Toggling between "eileen_blue" and "eileen_token_blue" is very weird.
+  As a result, if an "eileen_token_blue" image is defined, it would only be used by the layeredimage if ``attribute blue`` was not written in the group.
+Toggling between the "eileen_blue" and "eileen_token_blue" images for the same "eileen blue" attribute is very weird.

   - Now, both auto and non-auto attributes follow the same rules in ``multiple`` groups, since these groups don't have a name anymore.

-    The former behavior (of auto-defining a bunch of non-mutually-exclusive attributes from images beginning the same way) can now be done using a ``variant``.
+    The former behavior (of auto-defining a bunch of non-mutually-exclusive attributes from images beginning the same way) can now be done using a ``variant``, see below.

     The ``auto`` behavior still disregards the format_function passed to the layeredimage, but now at least it works the same way as the default format_function which treats ``multiple`` groups as being nameless.